 Her passion for witnessing joyful life spills over into her photography work with J & A Designs Photography, which she runs with her sister in law, Amy Hayek.
 In her free time Jenny enjoys spending time with her husband, Shane, and their 2 children, Jase and Justine.
 Jenny also loves spending time outdoors and helping her parents on their farm!

 Claire moved to Decorah with her family in 1995, graduated from Decorah High School in 2004, and received her BA in History from Luther College in 2008.
 Having always loved working with children, Claire decided to return to school to complete coursework in Elementary Education with an emphasis in Early Childhood Education and Special Education.
 She began working at NEIM in the fall of 2010 as a latchkey aid where she discovered a Montessori environment where children are encouraged to become independent and to take charge of their learning experiences.
 To Claire, giving children the chance to become independent in taking care of themselves, the world around them, and in their learning is very integral to their overall development.
 She witnessed children taking great pride in learning to accomplish work that relates to themselves and their environment, and believes that pride fuels interest in all academic and social aspects of their lives.

-From there, Claire attended an AMI Assistants training course at the Montessori Training Center of Minnesota in the summer of 2014.
+From there, Claire attended the AMI Assistant Guide Training at the Montessori Training Center of Minnesota in the summer of 2014.
 She is now qualified to be an assistant in the Children’s House environment and currently enjoys subbing, supervising lunch and rest time and being open to helping the children be successful.

 Claire loves to see how the children grow and change.
 Every day, each child learns something new about themselves and the world around them.
 It may be a small skill, such as whistling or zipping their own coats; but it shows her that they are working on becoming